Date: 21 May 2015: Project Second

 alternator from his Yanmar.
 Rick upgraded to a Balmar 120.
 We are

 not sure if it will mount up to the Kubota.
-If not I'll give it back.
+If not I will mail it back.

-as the engine in concerned I'm using the Kubota.
-That's a certainty.
+as the engine in concerned I am using the Kubota.
+That is a certainty.

 cannot afford another and this one is paid for.
 The marinization is